 Typical full-frame cameras are rather bulky and heavy.
 Because of this, portability has been a major area of complaint about such a category of cameras.
 Last year, Sony introduced the Alpha 7C (a7C) as a solution to this problem.
 The company even called it “the world’s smallest and lightest full-frame camera” – with In-Body Image Stabilization (IBIS) at its launch.
-The camera is finally coming to the Nepali market.
-So let’s discover more about the Sony a7C including its features, expected price in Nepal, and availability.
+The camera has finally come to the Nepali market.
+So let’s discover more about the Sony a7C including its features, price in Nepal, and availability.

 Sony a7C Overview

 Here, the Sony a7C looks similar to the a7 III (not to be confused with a7S III) or the company’s APS-C cameras like the Alpha 6600.
-Measuring just 4.88 x 2.80 x 2.35-inches and weighing 509 grams (with battery and memory card), a7C is about 19% smaller and 22% lighter than the a7 III.
+Measuring just 4.88 x 2.80 x 2.35 inches and weighing 509 grams (with battery and memory card), the a7C is about 19% smaller and 22% lighter than the a7 III.
 The body of the camera is made of magnesium alloy.
 Complementing the compact body, Sony also unveiled the new FE 28-60mm f/4-5.6 kit lens that it calls “the world’s smallest and lightest full-frame zoom lens”.

-It has a 0.39-inches XGA OLED electronic viewfinder with 2.35m dots, 100% field coverage, and 0.59x magnification.
-Similarly, there’s the 2.95-inches adjustable-angle (with an approximate rotation angle of 270-degree) TFT monitor.
+It has a 0.39-inch XGA OLED electronic viewfinder with 2.35m dots, 100% field coverage, and 0.59x magnification.
+Similarly, there’s the 2.95-inch adjustable-angle (with an approximate rotation angle of 270-degree) TFT monitor.
 It supports touch shutter, touch focus, and touch tracking.
 In terms of wireless connectivity, it supports dual-band WiFi (2.4, 5 GHz) and Bluetooth 4.1.
 Moving on, you can find one UHS-II SD card slot, one USB-C Type 3.2 (for power and data transfer), a micro HDMI, and a separate microphone and headphone jack.
 Its high-capacity NP-FZ100 battery lets you capture 740 images or up to 215 minutes of continuous video recording.

 Sony a7C features the same 24.2MP 35mm full-frame Exmor R CMOS sensor with a BIONZ X imaging processing engine like the a7 III.
 It has a 15-stop wide dynamic range and a 5-axis image stabilization.
 This camera can continuously shoot at up to 10fps with AF/AE tracking and up to 8fps in live view mode.